|Nutrition Facts (per serving)|

 The world calls this dessert Spanish flan but, in the Philippines, it is leche flan.
 Leche, Spanish for milk, is one of the dessert's two main ingredients.
 Made with egg yolks, evaporated milk and sweetened condensed milk, Filipino leche flan is a rich, steamed custard topped with a syrupy caramel.
-It is one of the most popular desserts served at parties, fiestas, and other special occasions.
-This sweet dish is also popular in some Latin American and Caribbean countries.
-Among the Hispanic population of North America, leche flan is also known as creme caramel.

-Leche flan is steamed, not baked.
 The caramel topping of leche flan is a syrup made by melting sugar directly in the pan where the custard will be steamed.
+The caramel sets up hard in the ramekins prior to filling with custard, but through the steaming and chilling process it softens due to the moisture, and turns into that familiar sauce.

 Leche flan can be cooked in one large shallow bowl and cut into squares or wedges to serve.
 Alternatively, it can be cooked in smaller single-serve ramekins.
 Leche flan is perfect by itself, but it can be served in many other ways.
 It is a popular topping for iced desserts in the Philippines like maiz con hielo and halo-halo.